Are you a playful mom?

 Often, I fall into the trap of planning fun things, but then not participating.
 IT DOES NOT COUNT if you set up an awesome obstacle course but then walk away to do laundry.

-37 Easy Ways To Be A More Playful Mom
+37 Easy Ways To Be More Fun

-1. Have a Tickle Fight
+1. Have a tickle fight

 The most effective one on the list!
 If you need help, we love The Tickle Monster book.
 It’s probably our favorite book of all time, and it ALWAYS ends in a tickle war.